convened/convened/README.md

 ## Contact

 To reach out to me, you can contact me via Discord.
-My Discord username is `ifyounotballhog.`
+My Discord username is `ifyounotballhog` have a great day :)